Intelligent Network for Point-of-Care Ultrasound

 This is driving the efforts of the Intelligent Network for Point-of-Care Ultrasound consortium, led by Providence Health Care in partnership with Change Healthcare, Clarius Mobile Health, the University of British Columbia and the Rural Coordination Centre of BC.

-The team is developing a bedside tool for doctors that combines machine learning, handheld ultrasound devices and a cloud-based platform to create an integrated and intelligent point-of-care ultrasound network to deliver faster, more accurate diagnoses to patients in rural, remote and urban areas.
+The team is developing a bedside tool for doctors that combines machine learning, handheld ultrasound devices and a cloud-based platform to create an integrated and intelligent point-of-care ultrasound network.
+This project delivers faster, more accurate diagnoses to patients in rural, remote and urban areas.

 The intelligent network provides visual feedback to family doctors and reduces the need for specialized training.
 The visual feedback will provide augmented assistance to the physician to make a diagnosis decision no matter where they are.
 The connected system will also load images centrally, making remote second opinions an easy option.